 “OK, we go hyper-hyper, but only one star system.
 Ready, sety, shoot,” Kailo’s chief technician announced.

 The jump simulation failed.
 “Need to fix computer, more work, more time,” he cried.
 A chorus of croaking grumbles echoed across the bridge in unilateral agreement.

 “Pirates returning, need time to fix broken computer, then jump,” Kairo declared, as his crew suddenly fell silent.
-“Kailo meet pirates midway and stall, Fighter No.7, lucky number will save crew, save Aria, save traveller.
-Peppered Whooping freighter must jump!”
+“Kailo meet pirates midway and stall.
+Fighter No.7, my lucky number will save crew, save Aria, save traveller.
+Peppered whooping freighter must jump!”
 He turned to his chief.
 “Fix computer, jump!
 Kailo will follow later.
 Same coordinates.”

 His chief nodded and all his crew went back to repairing the damaged systems on the bridge.
 Kailo turned to me and Aria.

 “Friends, please not worry, Kailo great pilot.
 Stupid pirates no match for Lucky No.7, enough time to escape, meet in new star-system when safe.”

 He hugged us both and left the bridge.

 I turned to Aria.
 “He’ll be fine,” I said, but I was not so sure.

 The fighter blasted out of the docks and rocked its wings, signalling a final farewell while turning starboard from the freighter bow.
 Instantly, the main pulse thrusters came on-line and Fighter No.7, piloted by Kailo, disappeared.

 When you go in search of honey, you must expect to be stung by bees.